Wilmington Boating Accident Attorneys

 Far too many boating accidents are avoidable and are the result of an operator’s negligent or reckless actions.
-If you have been seriously injured in a boating accident, North Carolina law allows you to seek financial compensation for your losses and hardship.
+If you have been seriously injured in a boating accident, whether on a personal boat or a tour boat, North Carolina law allows you to seek financial compensation for your losses and hardship.
 At Rhine Law Firm, P.C., we have been advocating for victims of personal injury in the greater Wilmington region for over 25 years.
 Contact our office today at (866) 772-9960 for a complimentary consultation.

 “They worked hard for me after I was involved in an auto accident.
 I appreciate their efforts and making me feel like family.”